Carmanah Walbran Provincial Park

 Upper Carmanah valley Trail

 The Upper Valley Trail, north of the boardwalk section, leads upstream through lush old-growth forests of primarily western hemlock, amabilis fir, and, of course, spruce.
-Several sections of the trail are lined with grove after grove of huge trees.
+Several sections of the trail are lined with groves of huge trees.
 Because the path is not maintained north of the Valley Mist Trail, hikers must navigate significant blowdown.
-Though this slows the hiking, the overgrown feeling of the trail’s northern portion provides an unrivaled sense of adventure.
+Though this slows hiking, the overgrown feel of the trail’s northern portion provides an unrivaled sense of adventure.

-Several overnight backcountry camps, including Grunt’s Grove and Mystic Hollow, are accessible deep in the valley, and remove hikers far from civilization.
+Several overnight backcountry camps, including Grunt’s Grove and Mystic Hollow, are accessible deep in the valley and remove hikers far from civilization.
 Near its end, about six miles from the parking lot, the trail reaches a stunning swimming hole of deep turquoise water named Paradise Pool.
 The landmark is an appropriate turnaround for day hikers.
-Further on, the trail fords the Carmanah River and continues north though the trail becomes hard to discern.
+Further on, the trail fords the Carmanah River and continues north, though it becomes hard to discern.
 Here, the upper reaches of the valley offer hikers incredible solitude and true unspoiled wilderness.

 Carmanah Paradise Pool